moinakdas/Wayside-Installation-Tracker/README.md

 ### WRU Activities

-The `WRUActivities()` class represents the installation progress of the WRU (`"WRU"`) type of equipment.
+The `WRUActivities` class represents the installation progress of the WRU (`"WRU"`) type of equipment.
+Each attribute in turn is represented by the `BinProgress` class.
 Its attributes are shown below.

 | Attribute | Defintions |
 |-----------|------------|